 Place in a bright spot away from direct light.

 The other way of propagating succulents is to use the stem from a succulent that has stretched to (potentially) create two new plants, this is often referred to as beheading!
-I’ll explain this process using my black price as an example (but the process is the same as for the top of my petra’s perle here, and indeed, for all succulents like this).
+I’ll explain this process below (but the process is the same as for the top of my petra’s perle here, and indeed, for all succulents like this).

 I filmed the process of beheading my succulents over on my Instagram in the ‘plant care’ stories highlights – above shows some stills.
 These photos show where is a good place to cut the top off the succulent.
 I like to leave three or four ‘tiers‘ of leaves at the top and strip the stem below this, using the leaves for leaf propagation (as discussed above).